apache/nuttx-apps/nshlib/README.txt

       If CONFIG_NSH_CONSOLE is set to 'y', then a serial console front-end is selected.

+  * CONFIG_NSH_CONDEV
+      If CONFIG_NSH_CONSOLE is set to 'y', then CONFIG_NSH_CONDEV may also be set to select the serial device used to support the NSH console.
+This should be set to the quoted name of a readable/write-able character driver such as:
+      CONFIG_NSH_CONDEV="/dev/ttyS1".
+This is useful, for example,
+      to separate the NSH command line from the system console when the system console is used to provide debug output.
+Default: stdin and stdout (probably "/dev/console")

   * CONFIG_NSH_TELNET
       If CONFIG_NSH_TELNET is set to 'y', then a TELENET server front-end is selected.
 When this option is provided,